This is the multi-page printable view of this section. Click here to print.

 You can create and use the Microsoft SQL Server (DBaaS) service from the Samsung Cloud Platform Console.

-Before creating the service, please configure the VPC’s Subnet type as General.
+Before creating the service, configure the VPC’s subnet type as General.

-- If the Subnet type is Local, the creation of the corresponding Database service is not possible.
+- If the subnet type is Local, the corresponding Database service cannot be created.

-- Microsoft SQL Server(DBaaS) Creation On the page, enter the information required to create the service, and select detailed options.
+- On the Microsoft SQL Server(DBaaS) Creation page, enter the information required to create the service and select detailed options.

-- Image and version selection Select the required information in the area.
+- Select the required information in the Image and version selection area.

-Category RequiredDetailed description Server Name Prefix Required Server name where DB will be installed - Start with a lowercase English letter, and use lowercase letters, numbers, and the special character (
+Category required statusDetailed description Server name Prefix Required Server name where the DB will be installed - must start with a lowercase English letter and be entered using lowercase letters, numbers, and the special character (

--) to input 3 to 13 characters
+-) with a length of 3 to 13 characters

-- Based on the server name, a postfix such as 001, 002 is attached to create the actual server name
+- A postfix such as 001, 002 is appended based on the server name to generate the actual server name

 - A cluster is a unit that groups multiple servers

-Service Type > Server Type Required Server type where DB will be installed - Standard: Standard specifications commonly used
+Service Type > Server Type Required Server type for DB installation - Standard: Standard specification commonly used

-- High Capacity: Large-capacity server with 24 vCore or more
+- High Capacity: Large-capacity server with 24 vCores or more

-- For detailed information about server types provided by Microsoft SQL Server (DBaaS), refer to Microsoft SQL Server (DBaaS) Server Types
+- For detailed information about the server types provided by Microsoft SQL Server (DBaaS), refer to Microsoft SQL Server(DBaaS) 서버 타입

-- Configured: Number of resources with Planned Compute set
+- Configured: Number of resources with Planned Compute configured

 - DATA: Storage area for table data, archive files, etc.